 Chapter 11: Encoding HEVC.
 This chapter covers the HEVC royalty situation; where you can consider using HEVC and where you shouldn’t; how the various HEVC codecs compare quality-wise; and how to encode with x265, a high-quality, open-source HEVC codec.

 Chapter 12: Encoding VP9.
-This chapter details where VP9 plays (everywhere), how quality compares with that of HEVC and H.264, and how to encode VP9 with FFmpeg.
+This chapter details where VP9 plays (everywhere), how the quality compares with that of HEVC and H.264, and how to encode VP9 with FFmpeg.
 You’ll also learn that VP9 will soon be replaced by a codec called AV1, from the Alliance for Open Media—a response to the slow, muddled, and overly expensive royalty policies proffered by HEVC patent owners.

 Section IV: Multiple-screen Adaptive Bitrate Delivery